GabeScott/standard-works-vault/General Conference/1977 April - Lengthening Your Stride as a Missionary.md

 One of the last charges the Savior gave His apostles was, “Go ye into all the world, and preach the gospel to every creature.

-“He that believeth and is baptized shall be saved; but he that believeth not shall be damned.”
-(Mark 16:15–16.)
+“He that believeth and is baptized shall be saved; but he that believeth not shall be damned.” ([[Mark 16.15|Mark 16:15–16]][[Mark 16.16|]].)

 God’s church has always been a missionary church, and we are required by modern revelation to take the restored gospel to every nation, kindred, tongue, and people.
-(See D&C 133:37.)
+(See [[D&C 133.37|D&C 133:37]].)

-We have also been told that “there are many yet on the earth among all sects, parties, and denominations, who are blinded by the subtle craftiness of men, whereby they lie in wait to deceive, and who are only kept from the truth because they know not where to find it.”
-(D&C 123:12.)
+We have also been told that “there are many yet on the earth among all sects, parties, and denominations, who are blinded by the subtle craftiness of men, whereby they lie in wait to deceive, and who are only kept from the truth because they know not where to find it.” ([[D&C 123.12|D&C 123:12]].)

 We invite those who are seeking truth and a better way of life to sincerely investigate our message.
 It will answer the questions “What is the purpose of life?”
 “Where did we come from?” and “What is there after death?”
 The restored gospel brings peace, happiness, and growth and development into the lives of those that accept it and live according to its teachings.